SHRM: Unconscious Bias in the Hiring Process

 Written by Michelle Martinez after interviewing Jim Kennedy.
 Originally published in EMA Online, an online publication of the Employment Management Association, a division of the Society for Human Resource Management.
-More information on this topic can be found at Interviewing Today's Workforce.
+More information on this topic can be found in our add-on module Reduce Unconscious Bias.

 A candidate comes into your office for a job interview.
 Instead of looking right at your face, he casts his eyes downward—a gesture that signifies respect in his Asian culture.
 But your immediate first thought is, "Can I trust him?"
 This is a very realistic example of how behavior can take on negative consequences if the parties involved aren't aware of cultural differences.

-Jim Kennedy, founder and CEO of Management Team Consultants, Inc., a San Rafael, CA-based firm specializing in interview training, says his clients share similar experiences to the one mentioned above.
+Jim Kennedy, founder and advisor of Interview EDGE®, a San Rafael, CA-based firm specializing in interview training, says his clients share similar experiences to the one mentioned above.
 One case in point: A staffing manager at a multi-billion-dollar technology company interviewed a job candidate from India.
 The staffing manager felt the candidate was a terrific match for the open position so he arranged a meeting between the candidate and the vice president.
 The meeting with the vice president only lasted about five minutes, and when the candidate returned to the staffing manager's office, he looked upset.
 The candidate said that when he walked into the vice president's office, instead of introducing himself or getting to know the candidate, the executive abruptly said, "Why should I hire you?"

 The candidate was not accustomed to such blunt behavior.
 He thought it was offensive and he felt hurt and bewildered as to why the vice president didn't want to learn more about him and his qualifications.
 In his culture, building a rapport with people was an important part of any communication.